 Summertime is a slower time of year for travel for us.
 Fewer companies to see, conferences to attend or clients to meet with.
 This gives us the opportunity to use this time to dive deeper into areas or topics that can “sharpen the investing knife”.
 This summer there are a couple of books on our list that are relevant to the current market environment.

 We have signed up with Amazon.ca so that any time one of the books featured is purchased using the embedded links, Pender’s portion of the profits will be donated to the Vancouver Food Bank.
+We are a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon and affiliated sites.

 Download this blog post as a PDF.